RagMeh11/RagMeh11.github.io/_news/announcement_10.md

 related_posts: false
 ---

-1 paper awarded Best Paper Award at [DART 2021](https://sites.google.com/view/dart2021/home) workshop organized in conjuction with MICCAI 2021.
+**Best Paper Award** at DART 2021 workshop organized in conjuction with MICCAI 2021.